httptoolkit/mockttp/docs/setup.md

 * Obtain/generate a CA certificate
 * Tell Mockttp to use it
-* Ensure your HTTP client trusts it.
+* Ensure your HTTP client trusts it

 ### Generating a certificate